shaefner-usgs/easy-web-forms/README.md

 * ip (Type VARCHAR)
 * browser (Type VARCHAR)

 No metadata fields are included by default.
 Adding an auto-incrementing 'id' field is recommended.

+<a id="validation"></a>
 ## Validation

 Both client- and server-side validation are performed automatically, based on standard [HTML5 attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/text#Additional_attributes) that you set when creating [form controls](#form-controls).
 The attributes that trigger validation are: